kdave/kdave.github.io/selecting-hash-for-btrfs.md

 ### BLAKE2

-*criteria*: license ok, implementation ok, digest size ok, not standardized
+*criteria*: license OK, implementation OK, digest size OK, not standardized

 From the family of BLAKE that participated in the 2012 SHA contest, the '2' provides a trade-off speed vs. strength.
 More and more projects adopt it.